alseki/ConventionProgram/phase2/src/README.txt

         - Allen

-We decided which optional extensions to implement by discussing them Discords meetings in which all members participated.
+We decided which optional extensions to implement by discussing them Discord meetings in which all members participated.
 ------------------------------------------------------------------------------------------------------------------------